rikluost/athlete_hr_predict/README.md

 ## Introduction

-This study explains and discusses a working methodology for training an LSTM model (Hochreiter, S. and Schmidhuber J.  1997) for predicting heart rate from multiple sensors data of a sports watch equipped with a barometer, speed information, heart rate monitor, optionally power, cadence and GPS.
+This study explains and discusses a working methodology for training an LSTM model (Hochreiter, S. and Schmidhuber J.  1997) for predicting heart rate from multiple sensors in a modern a sports watch which is equipped with a barometer, speed sensor, heart rate monitor, and optionally power, cadence and GPS.
 The method allows predicting heart rate, e.g. 30-seconds to the future, based on the past, e.g. 60sec of data from various sensors.

 Knowing that a specific heart rate limit will be met, e.g. in 30 seconds, could help athletes reduce the load before the threshold is met and help maintain a wanted heart rate.
 A pre-trained model could run, e.g. on a watch, treadmill or cycling computer.